miguelovalles/miguelovalles.github.io/index.md

-## Welcome to Miguel Ovalles CS-499's GitHub Page
+# Welcome to Miguel Ovalles CS-499's GitHub Page

 This GitHub page was created to showcase my project updates for my CS-499 course.

 The CS-499 Course is the final course I am taking to complete my Bachelor's Degree in Computer Science.

-# Artifacts I used for CS-499
+# Artifacts used for CS-499 course!

 ### Category One: Software Design and Engineering